zerokarmaleft/reader-writer-state/README.md

 where `w` is the type of the log - the values we want to accumulate - and `a` is the type of the return value for the pure computation.
 In our case, `w` is just a String.
-We still want logged computations be able to return any type of value, so we leave the `a` type paramter untouched.
+We still want logged computations to be able to return any type of value, so we leave the `a` type parameter untouched.
 Let's create a type synonym so our intent is a bit clearer.

 ```
 type PureLogger a = Writer String a